nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 The Tuned Model has slightly increased metrics across the board, indicating better overall performance than the base model.
 However, it is still biased towards predicting that customers won't churn and recall for predictions of customers who will churn has not risen much.

 ![tuned_feature_importance](https://github.com/user-attachments/assets/1bbb6d04-8212-4447-909a-4a6eb08770ac)
 The most important features in the model are the contract type.
+Feature importance was computed using gain.
 The next most important features are Payment Method, Device Protection, Online Security, Tenure, and Monthly Charges.

 ## SMOTE Model
 - For this model, the training data was first balanced using Synthetic Minority Oversampling Technique (SMOTE), a method to balance data by generating some synthetic data for the minorities from existing data.